fernandojunior/awesome-cheat-sheets/README.md

 # awesome-cheat-sheets
-A curated awesome cheat sheets for programming, data science, etc.
+A curated awesome cheat sheets for programming and data science.